Leafwing-Studios/leafwing-abilities/README.md

 2. Read over and discuss issues, then make a PR that fixes them.
 Use "Fixes #X" in your PR description to automatically close the issue when the PR is merged.
 3. Review existing PRs, and leave thoughtful feedback.
 If you think a PR is ready to merge, hit "Approve" in your review!

-Any contributions made are provided under the license(s) listed in this repo at the time of their contribution, and do not require separate attribution.
+Any contributions made are provided under the licenses (standard MIT + Apache) listed in this repo at the time of their contribution, and do not require separate attribution.

 ### Testing